cesareuseche/cooking-nana-backend/README.md

 1. ⚠️ If you don't have docker installed on your computer, please go [get docker](https://docs.docker.com/get-docker/)
 2. ⚠️ If on linux, install docker-compose following [these instructions](https://docs.docker.com/compose/install/)
-3. Clone the repo and create a `.env` file; complete key-value pairs as proposed on `.env.example` file
+3. Clone the repo and create a `.env` file; complete key-value pairs as proposed on `.env.DockerExample` file
 4. Run `docker-compose up` and give it a few minutes
 5. Have some coffee (Really large coffee)
 5.1 Delete Migration